NotStrahinja/PTTRMenu/README.md

 - [ ] Unlimited Ammo
 - [ ] Unlimited Weapon Durability

+# How to compile
+Just run the build.bat file provided.
+It will build both the menu DLL and the injector.

 # How to use
 You need an injector and the main menu DLL file.
 You can either use a third party DLL injector, or my own.
 1. Run the game